joaomelo/auth-mech/README.md

 To access user information, Auth-mech provides the `userData` object with properties found in the standard Fireauth [user](https://firebase.google.com/docs/reference/js/firebase.User#properties).

-Auth-mech adds an `emailLocalPart` property with the string that comes before the "@" char in emails.
-It can also fuse fields from a document in Firestore, but we will talk about that in another section.

 Keep in mind that `userData` is a simple object without any methods.

 Therefore, we have two ways to read status and user data: subscribing to auth state changes or synchronously reaching for properties on the AuthMech instance.